Mitochondrial Disease Clinic

 - Mitochondrial encephalopathy, lactic acidosis, and stroke-like episodes (MELAS)

 - Myoclonic epilepsy with ragged red fibers (MERRF)

 - Pearson syndrome

 - Wolfram syndrome

-Patients seen in our Mitochondrial Disease Clinic also have the opportunity to participate in the Mitochondrial Disease Biobank and the North American Mitochondrial Disease Consortium.
+Patients seen in our Mitochondrial Disease Clinic also have the opportunity to participate in the North American Mitochondrial Disease Consortium.

 You can expect the highest quality, personalized care from our team of experts.